I. Solid-State Batteries, Aqueous Flow Batteries, and Alkali-Metal Ion (Li, Na, K) Batteries.

 III.
 Sustainable and Advanced Intelligent Manufacturing

 Our lab uniquely combines fundamental materials research with advanced manufacturing expertise.
 With over a decade of experience in high-speed roll-to-roll manufacturing, we specialize in scaling up innovative materials and energy storage devices from laboratory concepts to commercial reality.
 Our expertise spans various manufacturing processes, including paper production, precision coating, and advanced printing technologies.
 As co-director of Northeastern University's Advanced and Intelligent Manufacturing (AIM) master program, Dr. Zhu brings comprehensive manufacturing knowledge to our research.
 Our work encompasses both traditional and emerging manufacturing technologies, from materials selection and industrial robotics to additive manufacturing and Industry 4.0 principles.
 We're particularly focused on integrating intelligent control systems with manufacturing processes to optimize production efficiency and product quality.
 Through this combination of materials science and manufacturing expertise, we're working to bridge the gap between laboratory discoveries and practical, scalable solutions.
 Our goal is to accelerate the transition of innovative materials and energy storage technologies from concept to commercial implementation, addressing real-world challenges in sustainability and energy efficiency.
-Advanced and Intelligent Manufacturing (AIM) master program in NEU
+Here is the MIE AIM program: Advanced and Intelligent Manufacturing (AIM) master program in NEU